kolohelios/xstate-cartographer/README.md

 ## Inspiration

-More than simply inspriation, the  starting point for this project is David Khourshid's [xstate-viz](https://github.com/statecharts/xstate-viz); see it in action [here](https://statecharts.github.io/xstate-viz/).
+More than simply inspiration, the starting point for this project is David Khourshid's [xstate-viz](https://github.com/statecharts/xstate-viz); see it in action [here](https://statecharts.github.io/xstate-viz/).
 The code was originally forked from `xstate-viz` and then separated.

 ## Current feature wish list